thoughtbot/administrate/docs/getting_started.md

 ---

-Administrate is released as a Ruby gem, and can be installed on Rails applications version 4.2 or greater.
+Administrate is released as a Ruby gem, and can be installed on Rails applications version 5.0 or greater.
+We support Ruby 2.4 and up.

-Add the following to your Gemfile:
+First, add the following to your Gemfile:

 ```ruby
 # Gemfile
 gem "administrate"
 ```

-Re-bundle, then run the installer:
+Re-bundle with `bundle install`, then run the installer:

 ```bash
 $ rails generate administrate:install